Hans-Wurst-21/ioBroker.mempool-space/README.md

 **If you share your seed you will lose 100% of everything!**

+## Live data websocket

 ### Features

 1. **Real-time Data**: Utilizes WebSocket connections for live updates from the Bitcoin network.

 2. **Price Conversions**:

    - Bitcoin to USD and EUR conversion rates
    - "Moscow Time" representation (Satoshis per USD/EUR)

 3. **Transaction Fees**:

    - Fastest, Half-Hour, Hour, Economy, and Minimum fee rates

 4. **Block Information**:

    - Latest block height, hash, and timestamp
    - Time since last block
    - Mining pool that mined the last block

 5. **Network Statistics**:

    - Average block time
    - Current and previous difficulty adjustments
    - Estimated time until next difficulty adjustment
    - Estimated time until next halving

 6. **Mempool Information**:
    - Number of unconfirmed transactions

 ### Configuration

 In the adapter settings, you can configure the following option:

 - **WebSocket URL**:
   The URL for the mempool.space WebSocket API (default: `wss://mempool.space/api/v1/ws`)

 - You can use a public or local mempool.space instance.
 - For a local instance, refer to the documentation of your bitcoin node software.

 No further configuration is required.
 All states and connections are created automatically by the adapter.